STAFF

 Ashley holds an MBA from the University of Phoenix and a BS in Business Administration from Stillman College.
 She has over a decade of experience working in various roles throughout the corporate world, gaining a wide array of skills in management, human resources, customer service, information technology, and more.
 She joined the Alabama Blues Project as Executive Director in February 2019.

 Ashley served as 2022 Chair of the Chamber of Commerce of West Alabama’s Nonprofit Council and Tuscaloosa Co-Chair for “The pARTners Project” Regional Planning Team, a collective impact initiative supported by the National Endowment for the Arts to increase access to arts education for students in West-Central Alabama.
-She is also a 2023 graduate of Leadership Tuscaloosa and an Ambassador for Chamber of Commerce.
+She is also a 2023 graduate of Leadership Tuscaloosa and was voted the 2025 Trailblazer for the Chamber of Commerce.
 Ashley joined the Alabama Blues Project’s team because of the joy she found in her own experiences as a clarinetist for over ten years.
 As a life member of Tau Beta Sigma National Honorary Band Sorority, Ashley strives to carry out the sorority’s mission to “cultivate leadership, educational achievement, music appreciation and community development.”

 BRENDA "B.J."
 REED